jduarte/immortus/README.md

 > The ruler of Limbo, Immortus bartered with the near-omnipotent Time-Keepers for immortality, in exchange becoming their agent in preserving timelines at all costs, no matter how many lives get disrupted, ruined, or erased.

-### What Immortus do?
+### What does Immortus do

-`Immortus` tracks ActiveJob job's status by employing a tracking strategy based on ActiveJob callbacks and lets you handle it on your UI through Javascript.
+`Immortus` tracks ActiveJob jobs statuses and lets you handle them on your UI through Javascript callbacks.

-You can use one of our pre-implemented tracking strategies or create your own.

 Currently `Immortus` uses Long Polling to verify job status.
 Web Sockets support is on the [ROADMAP](./docs/ROADMAP.md).